mattermost/mattermost-handbook/operations/research-and-development/organization/core1.md

 # Core 1

-The Core 1 team is responsible for the some of the features within Mattermost:
+The Core 1 team is responsible for a set of the core product features within Mattermost.

+A better team name is TBD.

 ## Areas of Ownership